Home trampolines are popular and seem like lots of fun, but they’re also dangerous.

 Injuries can happen even when a trampoline has padding and a net enclosure.
 They can

 happen even when an adult is supervising.
-Children under age 6 are at greatest risk
+Children younger than age 6 are at greatest

-for harm.
+risk for harm.
 Trampoline injuries occur in many ways.
-They may happen when a jumper tries
+They may happen when a jumper

 spring or frame.
 If 2 or more people are jumping, they may crash into each other.